 Transaction limits and responsible gambling tools

-- Monthly spending limits (around R5,000)
+- Monthly spending cap: about R5,000

 Data protection measures